 There are 10 different disciplines that fall under the management of CMAS.

 Finswimming – is made up of four techniques.
 An athlete can either swim on the water’s surface or underwater.
-On the surface can include the use of a snorkel and fins.
+On the surface it can include the use of a snorkel and fins.
 The fins can be monofins or bifins.
-Underwater swimming is with the use of a monofin and either holding your breath or using open circuit scuba diving equipment.
+Underwater swimming is with the use of a monofin, and either holding your breath or using open circuit scuba diving equipment.

 Free Diving – is also known as skin diving.
 This involves underwater diving without the use of any breathing apparatus such as scuba gear but relying only on breath-holding.
 The equipment includes a diving suit and a monofin.

 Underwater Hockey – is played by a team of 10 players with only 6 submerged at any time.
 The objective is to hit the puck into the opponent’s goal using a short stick.

 Orienteering – takes place in deep, open water.
 Competitors must complete a course over large distances remaining completely submerged.
 Tasks are completed with the aid of a compass and distance meter.

 Underwater Rugby – is a team sport and has little in common with rugby football.
 Teams aim to place a negatively buoyant ball into the opponents’ goal located at the bottom of the swimming pool.